Does this mean your guy is gay?

 Some people are only out for their own sexual satisfaction and don't care about other people.
 They get a thrill out of controlling and manipulating others to do what they want to serve their own purposes.
 Their goal is to have others do things for them.

 The research done in the 1950s by the Kinsey Institute stated that most people were on the spectrum somewhere between heterosexual to homosexual.
 This means most people have had some sort of homosexual experience at least once in their lifetime; does it mean practically everyone is a homosexual?
-Or can it be that sexual orientation is defined internally; that heterosexually-identified people sometimes engage in homosexual behaviors?
-I don't have all the answers, but I'd love to further discuss your opinions on this topic.
-Please comment and keep the discussion going.
+Or can it be that sexual orientation is defined internally; that people who identify as heterosexual sometimes engage in homosexual behaviors?